dry-python/returns/docs/pages/pointfree.rst

 Without ``bind()`` function
 it would be very hard to declaratively compose two entities:

-1. Existings container
+1. Existing containers
-2. Existing functions that accepts a regular value and returns a container
+2. Existing functions that accept a regular value and return a container

-We can compose these entities with ``.bind`` when calling it directly, but how can we do it inversevely?
+We can compose these entities with ``.bind`` when calling it directly, but how can we do it inversely?

 .. code:: python